 Or this.
 The Lady Calston Mini Anal Tongue is a disgrace.
 And I am a disgrace for ever wishing I owned it.
 Not until scouting pictures for this post did I realize that cluster at the base was LITTLE HEARTS.
 I am not sure if that makes it better or worse.

 One of the driving forces behind my old wishlist was new experiences.
 Like, apparently, analingus.
 But considering I still haven’t even asked my boyfriend to lick my butthole, I clearly am not as enamored with the idea as I thought I was.

 Like many unfortunate things I did when I started reviewing (such as referring to my vagina as my “pussy”), I added this to my wishlist because I just felt like it was something I should do.
-Which is never a good reason for anything, much less sex toys that look like demented and diseased human tongues.
+Which is never a good reason for anything, much less sex toys that look like demented human tongues.

 And then, before I’d actually experienced anal stimulation of any kind, I jumped to the conclusion that static plugs weren’t acceptable.
 Like, how could that feel good?!
 Therefore I wanted the Back Door Rotator.
 Now that I’ve experienced similar rotating beads on a rabbit, I can safely say that I do not need my anus to be churned like butter.